Kingxukai/linux/Documentation/scsi/aic79xx.rst

 4.1.
 Known/Unresolved or FYI Issues
 -----------------------------------

-        * Under SuSE Linux Enterprise 7, the driver may fail to operate correctly due to a problem with PCI interrupt routing in the Linux kernel.
+        * Under SuSE Linux Enterprise 7, the woke driver may fail to operate correctly due to a problem with PCI interrupt routing in the Linux kernel.
 Please contact SuSE for an updated Linux kernel.